iMoonLab/Hypergraph-DB/docs/get_started/install.rst

 .. note::

-    Nightly version is the development version of **Hyper-DB**.
+    Nightly version is the development version of **Hypergraph-DB**.
 It can also be unstable and not fully tested.
     If you find any bugs, please report it to us in `GitHub Issues <https://github.com/iMoonLab/Hyper-DB/issues>`_.